gorilla-co/s3pypi/CONTRIBUTING.md

 and make sure to label it as a 'bug'.
 To allow us to help you as efficiently as possible, always try to include the following:

-- What version of s3pypi are you using?
+- Which version of s3pypi are you using?
-- What operating system or environment did the bug occur at.
+- Which operating system or environment did the bug occur on?
-- What did go wrong?
+- What went wrong?
 - What did you expect to happen?
 - Detailed steps to reproduce.